pabloegpf1/Messenger/README.md

 # Messenger
 Client - Server messaging app using Socket programming

-Class project for csc648 at San Francisco State University.
+Class project for csc645 (Computer Networks) at San Francisco State University.

 ## How to run
 * Clone the repository